 Fishing Techniques for Bass

 Carolina rig fishing techniques relate to fast or slow presentations.
 It is primarily used to cover a lot of water, but can also be dragged slowly.
 Fish the c-rig fast when the bite is aggressive and drag it slow when the bite is lethargic.
-The c-rig can be used for smallmouth and largemouth bass.
+The c-rig can be used for smallmouth bass and largemouth bass.
 Smallmouth bass are more oriented to offshore structure while largemouth bass often relate to grass and shallow cover.
 Fish for smallmouth bass in the summer months by dragging the bait along depth changes in the bottom where rocks are present.
 The edges of humps and reefs are both high percentage areas.
 For largemouth bass, cast and retrieve along grass edges and weed-lines near shore.
 You can target largemouth bass alongside their smallmouth cousins during the summer months in the same deep haunts.